 All individuals with FASD are unique and, like everyone else, have areas of strength and challenge.
 From the social model of disability, systems of racism, oppression, and ableism create barriers to access.
 Empowering individuals with FASD requires honouring intersectionality and removing systemic barriers.

 FASD is more common than previously estimated.
 It is estimated that it affects 4-5% of the general population across Canada and the United States.

-Despite 40 years of public health campaigns warning against the risks associated with alcohol use in pregnancy, prevalence does not appear to be decreasing.
-A common misconception is that FASD is associated with social, ethnic, or cultural background, but the majority of women in Canada drink alcohol and FASD can affect all cultures and ethnicities that consumes alcohol.
+A common misconception is that FASD is associated with social, ethnic, or cultural background, but the majority of people in Canada drink alcohol.

-FASD Counselling and Consulting offers BC's only FASD tailored counselling services.
+FASD Counselling and Consulting offers BC's only FASD-tailored play therapy and expressive arts services.

 It is estimated that 4-5% of all Canadians are affected by FASD.
 The nervous system begins developing from implantation.
 If you know you are pregnant or are trying to get pregnant, please avoid alcohol.

 To learn more about FASD please check out our sister organization the FASD Institute